inovick/Tineoid_Phylogenetics_Ch.1/README.md

 This repository contains the script needed to recreate any figures found in the publication (phylogenetic trees, ancestral state estimation), and contains a thoroughly documented workflow to guide users through the Phyluce pipeline (Faircloth et al. 2012, Faircloth et al. 2013), RaxML, and BEAST v.1.
 This workflow also includes components of IQtree2, SWSC-EN, and Mesquite v.
 3.81.

+Raw data can be found at NCBI's Sequence Read Archive (BioProject PRJNA1257865).

 For any questions, please contact Isabel Novick (isabelnovick @ gmail.com)

 [![DOI](https://zenodo.org/badge/904878537.svg)](https://doi.org/10.5281/zenodo.15306210)